 This post may contain affiliate links.

-It’s fall which means most (if not all) of the kiddos have headed back to school.
-Unless you homeschool and you probably never really stopped, did you?
+It’s winter which means the kiddos are at home for holiday break.
+Unless you homeschool and you probably never really stop, do you?
 And if you’re a stay at home mom, first let me say, “God bless you!”
 It takes a super woman to hold down the fort.
 You go, girl!

 You might want to do something else besides take care of your household and kids.
 I know a few stay at home moms who have second guessed their decision.
 Not so much the raising the kids/taking care of the house and spouse part - but more so not having something for themselves.